alex-kings/brio-project/PROGRESS.md

 /!\ 2nd assumption: parts of different levels do not collide!

 What to do if the placeable piece has no connectors available left?

+Only take into account euclidian distance for validation conditions for now.